From the Allergic Living archives; this popular article was first published in the magazine in 2010 and updated in 2016.

-Canadian allergist Dr. Antony Ham Pong knew that sesame allergies were on the rise.
+Canadian allergist Dr. Antony Ham Pong knew that sesame allergies were just one of several emerging allergens on the rise.
 It was the mid-1990s, and at the time, no other countries in the world had included the tiny seed on their lists of “priority allergens” – that is, the foods most likely to cause significant problems.

 But the patients coming through Ham Pong’s offices in Ottawa and Vancouver were telling a very different story.
 Not only were more of them reacting to sesame, but those reactions tended to be severe; in fact, more of his patients were experiencing full-blown anaphylaxis from eating sesame products than from shellfish.

 A more formal survey of more than 2,000 patients confirmed the allergist’s suspicions – but many of his colleagues were still not convinced.
 “I presented a study at an allergy meeting, and one of the allergists didn’t believe that sesame was a problem.
 So he asked parents for a show of hands of how many of their children had sesame allergy, and he was very surprised “at how many hands went up,” recounts Ham Pong.
 “It took him aback because there was no published literature on its prevalence at the time.”